Code-Institute-Submissions/sneakerfans-ms3/README.md

 # AVAILABLE FEATURES

 ### Navbar
 The nav bar is fixed to enhance user experience.
-All navigation links change color on clicking.
 The nav bar is made responsive using materialize.css sidenav-trigger class with javascript initialization.

 ### Home